UrbanAnalyst/docs/src/example.md

 Berlin is fortunately greatly enhanced by an abundance of natural space, including access to the city's rivers and canals, and access to these natural spaces is only weakly related to social advantage.
-This provides robust evidence for Berlin to appreciate its natural spaces, and to ensure that the remain accessible for everybody.
+This provides robust evidence for Berlin to appreciate its natural spaces, and to ensure that they remain accessible for everybody.

 ### Lessons for Paris